-Career Guidance is provided by our Guidance Counsellor and offers practical advise on careers and further studies.
+Career Guidance is provided by our Guidance Counsellors and offers practical advise on careers and further studies.

 The Parents’ Association consists of parents of students and meets on a regular basis, usually with the Principal in attendance.
 At these meetings, issues of concern to the parents are brought to the Principal’s attention and he in turn informs them of developments in the school.

-The Student Council is elected each year by the student body and acts as a voice for the pupils in the school.
+The Student Council is elected each year by the student body with a senior executive from 6th Years and acts as a voice for the pupils in the school.